-42 High ratings are defined as answering 4 or 5 on a scale of 1-5: "How good a job is the police department in your community doing for each of the following, using a scale of 1 to 5 where 1 means you think it's doing a poor job and 5 means you think it's doing an excellent job."
+&lt;sup>42 High ratings are defined as answering 4 or 5 on a scale of 1-5: "How good a job is the police department in your community doing for each of the following, using a scale of 1 to 5 where 1 means you think it's doing a poor job and 5 means you think it's doing an excellent job."

 More than two-thirds (69%) of Democrats say the system favors whites over blacks and Hispanics while 21% say the system treats everyone equally.
 But, 64% of Republicans say the system treats everyone the same while 21% think the system is biased in favor of whites.
-Independents are divided: 45% think the system gives preference to Caucasians.
+Independents are divided: 45% think the system is fair, and 41% think the system gives preference to Caucasians.